 The number of Salesforce processes that can be automated are virtually endless – at least if you select an automation tool that works across all technologies.

 Sometimes these tasks can be solved with Salesforce’s own automation tools or with integration setups.
-Other times, it requires an RPA tool.
+Other times, it requires an RPA or test automation tool.

-Next are a few examples of processes you can automate in Salesforce using a robotic process automation tool.
+Next are a few examples of processes you can automate in Salesforce.

-This last point - integrating Salesforce with other business applications – is where many businesses experience substantial gain from RPA, particularly large organizations who have a complex web of systems that are otherwise difficult to integrate.
+This last point - integrating Salesforce with other business applications – is where many businesses experience substantial gain from an automation tool, particularly large organizations who have a complex web of systems that are otherwise difficult to integrate.

 By automating these tasks, sales reps and other business users can spend less time on manual work, and the number of errors can be reduced.
 This gives them more time to focus on what matters most to the business: Building strong customer relationships and making more deals.